Roiqk7/Data-Fetcher/README.md

 The application has these command line arguments:
 * `--help`: Displays the help message.
-* `--URL`: Specifies the URL for the data fetching.
+* `--url`: Specifies the URL for the data fetching.
 May result in undefined behavior so be warned.
+* `--apikey`: Specifies the API key for the data fetching.
 * `--test`: Runs the tests.
 * `--from`: Specifies the start date for the data fetching.
 (YYYY-MM-DD)
 * `--to`: Specifies the end date for the data fetching.
 (YYYY-MM-DD)